microsoft/CCF/doc/quickstart/install.rst

     A `virtual` version of CCF can also be run on hardware that does not support SGX.
 The `virtual` mode provides no security guarantee and is only useful for development and prototyping.

-CCF requires the following dependencies to be first installed:
+CCF requires the following dependencies to be first installed on your system:

 - :term:`Intel SGX PSW`
 - :term:`Azure DCAP`